henriqueberalde/sudoku-resolver/README.md

  6 4 1 7 2 9 8 3 5
 ##################
 ```

-When the application is done it runs the sudoku validator.
+When the application is done it shows the validation status for each position of the sudoku, if the position is valid the status is 1 but if it's not the status is 0.
-The sudoku validator shows the validation status, it shows 1 for correct filled number anda 0 for incorrect ones.
 ##### Example:
 ```
 Validating Result: